 Your taxable value reduction to market value is temporary and the assessor is required to review the market value of the property each lien date after the reduction, until such time as the Factored-Base-Year Value is less than or equal to the market value.

 Unless there is a change in ownership or new construction, this increase in value cannot exceed the original assessed value plus the annual inflationary factor not to exceed 2% per year.

 What is the process if I do not agree with the value?

 First, please contact the Assessor for an explanation of the value.
 There are two separate processes available:

 2) Filing an Assessment Appeal Application (BOE 305) is the formal process to dispute your value.
 Appeal applications are to be submitted to the Clerk of the Board.
-The annual filing period is July 2 through November 30.
+The annual filing period for this year is July 1 through December 2.
 To obtain a formal appeal application, please see the Clerk of the Board's website here.